dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

   )
 ```

 We have our objects in place, and now is when the magic happens!
+With `cowplot`,
-With `cowplot` we can combine both maps on a single one.
-You may need to play a bit with the parameters `x`, `y` `hjust` and `vjust` of the sub plot to improve the placement:
+we can combine both maps into a single one.
+You may need to play a bit with the
+parameters `x`, `y`, `hjust` and `vjust` of the subplot to improve the
+placement:

 ```r
 library(cowplot)